Getting Started

-This guide covers installing the Vue Solana packages, configuring Vue or Nuxt, testing Solana RPC reads, connecting supported wallets, and sending a transaction.
+This guide covers installing the Vue Solana packages, configuring Vue or Nuxt, testing Solana RPC reads, connecting supported wallets, signing messages, sending a real devnet transfer, and verifying the result.
 The examples use devnet by default for safe testing.

 Before You Start

-Use @solana/web3-compat directly if you only need raw Solana APIs.
+Use @vue-solana/core directly if you need Solana primitives such as Connection, PublicKey, and transactions without Vue/Nuxt integration.
 Use @vue-solana/vue or @vue-solana/nuxt when you want framework integration.

 Supported clusters: